 4. Reduce Indoor Air Pollution

 Many apartment complexes and office buildings disallow the burning of cigarettes, candles and incense.
 Aside from being a fire hazard, some of these items may release particulate matter, chemicals and other harmful substances into the air.
 Older HVAC systems that contain filters with lower MERV ratings may not be able to filter out these contaminants.
-Therefore, it’s best to either ban these items or update HVAC systems to reduce indoor air pollution.
+Therefore, it’s best to either ban these items or consider one of these air purifier options and update HVAC systems to reduce indoor air pollution.

 Regardless of which solution you choose, you should ensure that occupants and employees can easily open windows.
 Doing so will promote ventilation and air circulation, especially when people are less likely to use HVAC to heat or cool their unit.